Xeonrx/Schlrint/README.md

 --unique | Disposes of matching names before displaying.
 --deeper | Dig through more results for a more accurate search.
 ```
-> You can use the --full tag with given first names (-t), to find every surname of the given first names.
+> You can use the --full tag with given first names (-t), to find every surname of the names you specified.